Regarding the Plan

 Did They Know God Would Save Those Who Die in Unbelief?

-After my seed and the seed of my brethren shall have dwindled in unbelief, and shall have been smitten by the Gentiles . . . and after they shall have been brought down low in the dust, even that they are not, yet the words of the righteous shall be written, and the prayers of the faithful shall be heard, and all those who have dwindled in unbelief shall not be forgotten (2 Nephi 26:15, italics added).
+After my seed and the seed of my brethren shall have dwindled in unbelief, and shall have been smitten by the Gentiles . . . and after they shall have been brought down low in the dust, even that they are not, yet the words of the righteous shall be written, and the prayers of the faithful shall be heard, and all those who have dwindled in unbelief shall not be forgotten (2 Nephi 26:15).

 After their seed have dwindled in unbelief and after they are dead (“brought down low to the dust, even that they are not,”) they shall not be forgotten.
 Indeed “all those who have dwindled in unbelief shall not be forgotten.”
 They are unmistakably dead (see Genesis 42:13 with Genesis 44:20; or Jeremiah 31:15).
 They died in unbelief.
 But none of them will be forgotten.
 All we need know is first, who will remember them, and second, what it means to be remembered.